 - a.
-The Port agrees to pay all costs for initial EMT certification and recertification.
+The Port agrees to pay all costs for initial EMT certification and re-certification.
 If the employee fails the second re-certification class, all additional costs shall be borne by the employee. - b.
 The employer shall provide to the employee continuing on-going education, scheduling of classes, and the current status of the expiration date of their EMT status. - c.
 Failure to maintain a valid EMT certificate shall result in a two-step reduction in pay until such time as the employee re-establishes certification.
-Failure to re-certify after taking the basic EMT course will be cause for termination. - d.
-Upon completion of his/her thirtieth (30th) year of service, an employee may "opt-out" of the EMT Aid Car rotation providing that s/he maintains his/her EMT certification and has had at least one rotation on the Engine during the last calendar year.
+Failure to recertify after taking the basic EMT course will be cause for termination.

+d.
+Employees in the bargaining unit who have completed their thirtieth (30th) year of service prior to January 1, 2018, may "opt-out" of the EMT Aid Car rotation, but must maintain his/her EMT certification and has had at least one rotation on the Engine during the last calendar year.
+All employees who have completed their thirtieth (30th) year of service after January 1, 2018, shall participate in the EMT Aid Car rotation and must maintain his/her EMT certification.
 Rotation is defined as an average, continuous month-long assignment to the Engine either as driver, nozzle, or hydrant position on the employee's home shift.

-Section 33.2 - Driver/Engineer Assignment
+Section 34.2 - Driver/Engineer Assignment